Usha Uthup

-Usha Uthup Iyer (born 7 November 1947) is an Indian pop, filmi, jazz, and playback singer who sang songs in the late 1960s, 1970s and 1980s.
-"Darling", which she recorded with Rekha Bhardwaj for the film 7 Khoon Maaf, won the Filmfare Award for Best Female Playback Singer in 2012.

-She also sang the title song for the show Sarabhai vs Sarabhai in its first season.
+Usha Iyer Uthup (born 8 November 1947) is an Indian singer known for her deep contralto voice and her versatility across genres and languages.
+A prominent figure in Indian music since the 1970s, she has received a Filmfare Award, and was honoured by the Government of India with the Padma Shri in 2011 and the Padma Bhushan in 2024 for her contribution in the field of arts.

 Personal life

-Usha was born into a Tamil Iyer family in Mumbai in 1947.
-Her father was Vaidyanath Someshwar Sami Iyer who hailed from Chennai, in Tamil Nadu.
+Usha was born on 7 November 1947 into a Tamil family in Mumbai.
+Her father was Vaidyanath Someshwar Sami Iyer.

 She studied at St. Agnes High School, Byculla.
 When she was in school she was thrown out of music class because she didn't fit in with a voice like hers.
-But her music teacher recognised that she had some music in her and would give her clappers or triangles to play.
+But her music teacher recognized that she had some music in her and would give her clappers or triangles to play.
 Even though she was not formally trained in music, she grew up in an atmosphere of music.
 Her parents used to listen to a wide range from Western classical to Hindustani and Carnatic including Kishori Amonkar and Bade Ghulam Ali Khan on radio and she used to join them.
 She used to enjoy listening to Radio Ceylon.

-Her next door neighbour was S.M.A.
+Her next door neighbor was S.M.A.
 Pathan, who was then the deputy commissioner of police.
 His daughter, Jamila, influenced Usha to learn Hindi and take up Indian classical music.
 This fusion approach helped her to pioneer her unique brand of Indian pop in the 1970s.

-She is married to Jani Chacko Uthup who is from Manarcaud Painumkal family of Kottayam, and was formerly married to the late Ramu.
+She was married to Jani Chacko Uthup who hailed from the Manarcaud Painumkal family of Kottayam.
 They have a daughter Anjali and a son Sunny, named after the song, "Sunny".
-She is presently a resident of Kolkata, West Bengal.
+Her husband, Jani Chacko, died due to a cardiac arrest on 8 July 2024.